 A post about bus stops, you might wonder?
 Yes, this is a post about bus stops.
-Haha! 🙂 Not any old bus stop, but instead a cool collection of bus stops in the Austrian village of Krumbach (map).
+Haha! 🙂 Not any old bus stop, but instead a collection of cool and quirky bus stops in the Austrian village of Krumbach (map).
 Being a fan of architecture and design, my curiosity was piqued when I heard of these designer bus stops in this Alpine village in the Bregenzerwald region of western Austria.
 In 2014, seven architects from around the world were invited to design a series of bus stops in Krumbach, renowned as a village of award-winning architecture, that would reflect the traditional materials, craftsmanship and landscapes of the region.
-The result is quite astonishing and is in its own right a cool new attraction in the village.
+The result is quite astonishing and is in its own right a cool attraction in the village.

 Touring the bus stops of Krumbach

 There are seven bus stops in total, designed by architects from Belgium, Spain, Japan, Russia, Norway, Chile and China.
 Each design is unique and evokes a different reaction from passers-by.

 We did this tour the quick-and-easy way (i.e. with a car) but you can easily hike from one bus stop to the other and slowly enjoy the gorgeous houses and stunning Alpine landscapes in Krumbach.
 I also recommend the occasional stop at one of the village’s pubs along the way!